alindeman/upgradingtorails4/text/06_active_record_and_relation.markdown

-Depending on how other parts of the application are written, a validation that uses `^` and `$` could present a security risk because data the developer did not expect will pass the validation.
+Depending on how other parts of the application are written, a validation that uses `^` and `$` could present a security risk because data the developer did not expect to pass the validation.
 The developer likely meant to use `\A` and `\z` which match at the beginning and end of the entire string respectively.

 In Rails 4, you may not use `^` and `$` with `validates_format_of` unless you